Quramy/eslint-plugin-tutorial/guide/20_dive_into_ast/README.md

 ## AST of ESLint

-A parser(e.g. acorn, esprima, babylon, typescript-eslint-parser, etc...) in ESLint parses JavaScript source program to a syntax tree and an element of this tree is called "Node".
+A parser(e.g. acorn, esprima, babylon, typescript-eslint-parser, etc...) in ESLint parses JavaScript source program to a syntax tree and each element of this tree is called "Node".
 Node is defined as the following interface:

 ```ts